smile-plzz/entertainment-suite/docs/UI_UX_DEVELOPMENT_TRACK.md

 *   **Dedicated Page:** A separate page for news provides a better user experience for browsing articles, rather than embedding a small widget on the home page.
 *   **Load More:** Improves performance by loading news articles incrementally.
 *   **API Endpoint:** Utilizes the existing `/api/fetch-news` serverless function for fetching news data securely.

+## 2025-08-12

+### UI/UX Overhaul

+**Objective:** Enhance mobile-friendliness and overall visual consistency.

+**Changes Made:**

+*   Replaced responsive CSS media queries in `style.css` with improved rules for better mobile-friendliness.
+*   Restructured the navbar, hero section, and movie grids to adapt gracefully to smaller screen sizes.
+*   Refined padding, font sizes, and layout for a cleaner mobile experience.